tywalch/electrodb/README.md

 await StoreLocations.get({storeId, mallId, buildingId, unitId}).go();
 ```
 ### `Delete` Method
-Provide all facets in an object to the `delete` method to delete a record
+Provide all facets in an object to the `delete` method to delete a record.

 ```javascript
 let storeId = "LatteLarrys";
 let mallId = "EastPointe";